Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 ```

 #### Response
-The response will contain all the rewards that match our filter parameters.
+The response will contain all the rewards that match the filter parameters.
 Please note that for brevity in this tutorial we are only showing 1 of the 10+ results that would otherwise return for this request.

 The `rewardId` property value is what you will need to save for referencing this rewards later in a Reward Group.

-Each Reward in the response array returns everything you would need to present the reward to your customers:

-- Reward Id
-- Brand name
-- Description
-- Image urls of various sizes
-- Terms of use
-- Countries of use
-- Currency
-- Redemption instructions
-- Value (fixed or variable)

 ```json
 {